CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-3/Sprint-1/Self-Paced Materials/1_Developing a Successful Acquisition Strategy.md

 Read more about the [Digital Millennium Copyright Act of 1998, U.S. Copyright Office summary](http://www.copyright.gov/legislation/dmca.pdf).

-## FAR Subpart 27.4 Rights in Data and Copyrights
+## FAR Subpart 27.4 rights in data and copyrights

 Digital services acquisition, particularly acquisitions involving software development or existing proprietary solutions, is substantially impacted by the contractual arrangements for data rights between the contractor and the government.
 These arrangements affect competition, legal liability, lifecycle costs, and related issues.